D-a-rt/d-art.fixed-price/README.md

 ``drop_date`` : The time when the sale start.

-``sale_duration`` : The amount of time registered buyers will have the priority on the drop sale, once this duration is passed, the drop becomes public.
+``priority_duration`` : The amount of time registered buyers will have the priority on the drop sale, once this duration is passed, the drop becomes public.

 ### Fee